MicrosoftDocs/power-platform/power-virtual-agents/authoring-create-edit-topics.md

 You can see how the bot conversation works in practice by testing it in the **Test bot** pane.
 This lets you fine-tune the topic until you are ready to deploy it without having to exit the Power Virtual Agents portal.

 >[!Note]
->You can have upto 1000 topics in a bot.
+>You can have up to 1000 topics in a bot.

 ## Create a topic